 Most applications are critical components on aerospace products, including fuel line coupling nuts, borescope plugs, drain plugs, pylon locks, adjustable mechanical linkages, and engine mounts.

-Click-Loc has demonstrated 100+ cycle reusability in applications up to 600°F and 50+ cycles from 600°F to 1200°F. Generally, Click-Loc reusability exceeds the service life of the component in which it is installed.
+Click-Loc® has demonstrated hundreds of installation/removal cycles in applications up to 600°F and 100+ cycles from 600°F to 1350°F. Generally, Click-Loc® reusability exceeds the service life of the component in which it is installed.

 YES!
 Self-locking drop-in replacement plugs can be used to replace or dual source the existing plug if the mating port is already designed.
 Retrofit fluid fittings are designed for existing fluid fittings.

 Click-Loc® is an external secondary locking device which does not affect the sealing surfaces, however if the leaking fittings are attributed to coupling nuts becoming loose, Click-Loc® will fix it.

 No. The Click-Loc® adds some prevailing torque during the last two turns immediately before seating.